> About AATK

 Dear Members of AATK,

-On behalf of all AATK members, I want to express my sincere gratitude to the Korea Foundation for its generous funds, which have made our annual meetings financially possible and stabilized over the years.
-I specially thank Director Hyeon Seon Choi for her sincere interest in and continuous support for the future of the AATK.
-This is her last year as Director in Los Angeles Office, and she will be greatly missed.
-I also want to thank Columbia University for their generous financial and precious moral support.
-Without it, this year’s meeting would not have been possible under such a tight schedule of converting the conference entirely online.
+On behalf of all AATK members, I want to express my sincere gratitude to the Korea Foundation for its continued generous funds, which have made our annual meetings financially possible and stabilized over the many years.
+I especially thank Director Chungmin Lee at Los Angeles Office for his sincere interest in the AATK activities and projects in his first year in the office.
 Our very special thanks go to Professor Emeritus Ho-min Sohn at the Korean Language Education & Research Center (KLEAR) for the generous contribution to the AATK.
+Lastly, I am grateful to the Korean Language Foundation in New York for their continued financial support.

-Following the achievements in previous years, the three main AATK projects and activities have continued their successes: the Korean Language in America, the Korean Honor Society, and the Korean Special Interest Group at the American Council on the Teaching of Foreign Languages.
-The Korean Language in America, the official journal of the AATK, continues to flourish under the editorship of Dr. Hae-Young Kim.
-Since our last meeting in 2019, two volumes, 23.1 and 23.2, were published to include several informative, substantial, and stimulating research articles, forum pieces, and book reviews.
-The KLA is truly the intellectual core of the AATK.
-I strongly encourage all members to strive for more submissions to the future KLA volumes.
-The Korean Honor Society continues to grow at high schools in various regions in the U.S. thanks to the selfless work of the KHS committee, led by Dr. Meejeong Kim, and K-12 teachers.
-The AATK representation at the ACTFL and collaboration with the Korean-SIG in the field of foreign language education has become strengthened with the general support of the Korea Foundation.
-Under the new leadership, Dr. Angela Lee-Smith as the Chair and Ms. Sandra Song as the Vice Chair, I anticipate that many more AATK members will actively participate in the 2020 ACTFL World Language Convention & Expo in San Antonio, Texas on November 20th through 22nd.
+Despite the ongoing pandemic situation for more than a year, the three main AATK projects and activities have continued with successes: the Korean Language in America, the Korean Honor Society, and the Korean Special Interest Group at the American Council on the Teaching of Foreign Languages.
+The Korean Language in America, the official journal of the AATK, continues to expand and thrive under the commanding editorship of Dr. Hae-Young Kim.
+Since our last meeting in 2020, Volumes 23.2 and 24.1 were published, and Volume 24.2 is also on its way to be published.
+As the number of submissions has increased, the KLA has become the even stronger intellectual core of the AATK with constructive and significant research articles, forum pieces, and book reviews.
+I urge all members to strive for more submissions to the future KLA issues.
+The Korean Honor Society continues to grow in various regions in the U.S. thanks to the dedication of the KHS committee, led by Dr. Byung-jin Lim and Ms. Eunice Lee.
+As much of the managing process is automated via the AATK website, we look forward to steadier and more substantial growth in the very near future.
+Although the 2020 ACTFL Convention was held virtually, the AATK representation at the ACTFL and collaboration with the Korean-SIG in the field of foreign language education remained.
+With the constant efforts from the SIG Committee, consisting of Dr. Angela Lee-Smith, Ms. Sandra Song, and Ms. Jeeyoung Ha, I anticipate that many more AATK members will actively participate in the virtual 2021 ACTFL World Language Convention & Expo on November 19 through 21.
 Please refer to more detailed reports of these projects and activities in this newsletter.

 American Association of Teachers of Korean, AATK